micbuffa/WasabiDataset/README.md

 # WASABI RDF Knowledge Graph

 The WASABI RDF Knowledge Graph provides an RDF representation of songs, artists and albums, together with the information automatically extracted from lyrics and audio content.
+The dataset and ontology have the same root namespace: `http://ns.inria.fr/wasabi/`.
+All URIs are dereferenceable.

+The dataset itslef is identified by URI [`http://ns.inria.fr/wasabi/wasabi-1-0`](http://ns.inria.fr/wasabi/wasabi-1-0).
+It comes with DCAT, VOID and SPARQL-SD descriptions.

 It leverages the [WASABI ontology](ontology) that reuses classes and properties from other vocabularies.
 Not all the terms needed to describe resources were imported in the ontology.
 As a result, the resource descriptions use terms from multiple vocabularies whose namespaces and prefixes are given below.